Chulinuwu/Chulinuwu/README.md

 # Hello, I'm An-An ✨

-I interested in UI/UX design, and I'm currently focused on learning web development, but I'm enthusiastic about combining my technical skills with creativity to contribute to the dynamic field of technology.
+I'm Developer and UX/UI Designer , and I'm currently focused on learning ML/AI , but I'm enthusiastic about combining my technical skills with creativity to contribute to the dynamic field of technology.
 Stay tuned for more as I continue to learn and grow.

 ## Stats ✨